jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-11-22-ubuntu-18-04-deploy-gpu-environment-196ebea555d3.md

 ---
 title: Ubuntu 18.04 Deploy GPU Environment
 author: 黃馨平
-date: 2019-11-22T08:03:57.029Z
+date: 2019-11-22T08:03:57.029+0000
+last_modified_at: 2019-12-12T08:41:32.223+0000
 categories: Jackycsie
 tags: [ubuntu,gpu,v100,tensorflow,tools]
+description: This article will used smart way install GPU environment.
+image:
+  path: assets/196ebea555d3/1*iIUsgtYLCixP2WOm1Ky3Eg.jpeg
 ---

-### Ubuntu 18.04 Deploy GPU Environment
+### Ubuntu 18\.04 Deploy GPU Environment

 ![](assets/196ebea555d3/1*iIUsgtYLCixP2WOm1Ky3Eg.jpeg)

-This article will used smart way install GPU environment.
+This article will used smart way install GPU environment\.

 Why so smart ?
-Because I used a rather stupid way.
+Because I used a rather stupid way\.

-This method is stupid method “ [deepvariant](https://medium.com/@jackycsie/deepvariant-deploy-d73d983e62b2?source=your_stories_page---------------------------) install”.
+This method is stupid method “ [deepvariant](https://medium.com/@jackycsie/deepvariant-deploy-d73d983e62b2?source=your_stories_page---------------------------) install”\.

-Why stupid.
-Because this way sometime will fall.
+Why stupid\.
+Because this way sometime will fall\.

-This is very angry.
+This is very angry\.

-Because we want focus deep learning or other professional field not environment issue.
+Because we want focus deep learning or other professional field not environment issue\.
 ### About machine

-We are using the D52G provided by Quanta Computer.
+We are using the D52G provided by Quanta Computer\.

 ![](assets/196ebea555d3/1*wme6iaRscaUPWd6wLRI8wg.jpeg)